azdabat/THREAT-MODELLING-SOP-Behavioural-Patch-Resistant-TTPs-/Threat Modelling Project #1.md

 ---

 # 9. Summary – How to Use This SOP
-You now have a **complete attacker-first threat model** for all major behavioural threat categories in 2025:
+**complete attacker-first threat model** for a few major behavioural threat categories in 2025:

 - Human-operated ransomware
 - Identity takeover